 His parents fled Vienna, Austria, in the late 1930s.
 They and their relatives settled in England, Argentina, Australia, and Israel as well as the United States.
 He himself grew up on Long Island but has spent his entire adult life on the West Coast, mostly in California but more recently in Portland.
 He was married for twenty-five years, with two daughters who now have children of their own.
 His first wife (a teacher) died, and he later married a librarian from a nearby university.
 They've now been together for over twenty years.

-When he’s not writing, he’s either reading, playing tennis, or exercising his social conscience.
-(You can too.)
+When he’s not writing, he’s either reading, dodging raindrops, playing tennis (when not social distancing), or exercising his social conscience.
+(This last—you can too.)